How to Get Your Spouse on Board with Paying Off Debt

 Getting out of debt is hard, but it can be even harder when your spouse isn’t working with you.
 If you want to get your partner on board with paying off debt, there are several ways to approach the conversation to make it productive.

 Choosing the right time to talk will put both of you in the right state of mind to have the most productive conversation.
-Allison Baggerly, creator of Inspired Budget, recommends scheduling a meeting on your calendar so you’re in agreement that it’s a good time for both of you.
+Allison Baggerly, the personality behind Inspired Budget, recommends scheduling a meeting on your calendar so you’re in agreement that it’s a good time for both of you.

 “Don’t bombard him or her when they first walk in the door after work.
 No one wants to talk about big life changes right when they get home after a long day!” she said.
 “Instead, be intentional and choose a time when you are both ready to talk about your future.”